surajkj/datastructure/docs/array-adt.md

 2. add(x) / append(x) - Add an element to end of an array
 3. insert(index, x) - Add an element at a given index
 4. delete(index) - Delete an element at the given index
-5. search(x) - Search for the element in an array & return it's index if found
+5. search(x) - Search for the element in an array & return it's index if found.
+Linear & Binary search implementation provided
 6. get(index) - Get element at the given index
 7. set(index, x) - Replace the value of an element at the given index
 8. max() / min() - Max & min value in an array